-LIDE has established 1700+ high quality PDX models in more than 40 cancer types – one of the largest coverage of any PDX bio bank in the world.
+LIDE has established 1900+ high quality PDX models in almost 50 cancer types – the second largest PDX bio bank in the world.

 Table: Summary of available PDX Models